mshalimay/NN-Performance-Tuning-Pytorch/Readme.md

   - ResNet18 architechtures, schedulers, optimizers, learning rates, momentum, weight decay, etc. See `Usage` for a list of options.
 - Evaluates performance of estimated models, including inference time, # params and MACs

+See `Examples.md` for a simple run, hyperparameter exploration and performance evaluation

 # Files and directories description
 *   `./train.py`: script to train all the models with specified parameters
 *   `./experiments.py`: script to run train the models with different parameters